Metropolitan Police Department of the District of Columbia: Training

-Titles, insignia, uniform and badge style
+Rank structure and uniforms

 These are the current ranks of the Metropolitan Police Department of the District of Columbia.

 Recruit Officer is the initial rank of oncoming Metropolitan Police officers, held while undergoing training at the Metropolitan Police Academy.

-Officers are eligible for the rank of Police Officer First Class after three years time in service.
-The rank holds no supervisory authority and is used as a title for commendation.
-As of 2022, the rank is no longer mentioned in MPD General Orders and may no longer be in use.
+Officers are eligible for the rank of Patrol Officer First Class after three years time in service.
+Patrol officers first class are given preference, after master patrol officers, in the field testing of new technologies and in the selection of patrol related training.

 Master Patrol Officers (MPO) are assigned some of the field training duties, and hold supervisory authority in the absence of a sergeant.
 The rank of Master Patrol Officer is currently being phased out as the MPD has not held a promotion for the MPO rank in nearly a decade.

 The MPD adopts a rank differentiation method via the uniforms worn.
 Officers up through the rank of Master Patrol Officer wear dark blue shirts and silver badges with 'M.P.D.' insignia pinned on each side of the collar and silver cap plates.
 Sergeants also wear the same dark blue shirt but they wear gold badges, gold collar insignia, and gold cap plates instead of silver.
 Uniformed headgear of all ranks consists of an eight-point hat, similar to those worn by the NYPD and San Francisco Police Departments.
 Baseball hats are permitted and in the winter a watch cap is authorized for wear.
 For decades prior to 2018, the MPD wore light blue shirts.

 In October 2018 the MPD switched to a new uniform for Officers through Sergeants consisting of an outer load bearing vest with a patch on the back saying "METROPOLITAN POLICE" in white lettering.
 The color of the uniform also changed from the previous light powder blue to a dark navy blue, similar to the NYPD.
 The new uniform also consists of wool pants with hidden cargo pockets.

 Lieutenants and above wear white shirts with gold badges and gold 'M.P.D.' insignia pinned on each side of the collar.
 Their insignia of rank is displayed on the shoulder epaulets of the uniform (as in the military).
 The badges and cap plates for higher-ranking officers are gold and engraved with the wearer's rank-title.
-With the exception of their badges and rank insignia the outer uniform dress is the same for all ranks, but may include a blazer with any awarded service ribbons displayed above the badge.
+With the exception of their badges and rank insignia the outer uniform dress is the same for all ranks, but may include a dress blouse with any awarded service ribbons displayed above the officers nametag on their right chest.